-- 1. Insert the RJ45 connector in the console port of the RAC. - 2.
-Set your terminal to the following settings: 9600 baud, 8 data, 1 stop, no parity, and XON/XOFF. - 3.
-Insert the other end of the RJ45 connector into the console adapter and connect the console adapter to your laptop. - 4.
-Turn on the RAC. - 5.
-As soon as the unit powers up, all of the LEDS come on; wait for any one of the LEDS to go out, then press the Test button. - Wait approximately one to two minutes and press the <Return> key.
+- 1. Insert the RJ45 connector in the console port of the RAC. - Set your terminal to the following settings: 9600 baud, 8 data, 1 stop, no parity, and XON/XOFF. - Insert the other end of the RJ45 connector into the console adapter and connect the console adapter to your laptop. - 4.
+Turn on the RAC. - As soon as the unit powers up, all of the LEDS come on; wait for any one of the LEDS to go out, then press the Test button. - Wait approximately one to two minutes and press the <Return> key.
 The monitor prompt resumes. - At the monitor prompt you can start setting the IP address and the initial configuration parameters.
 Enter addr to make these initial configuration settings. - 8.
 Check the boot sequence by typing seq.
-Since you are booting from the network, set it to net,self. self can be set only if the option was purchased for that particular unit. - 9.
-Check the image to make sure that it's looking for the correct operational image.
-Enter image to verify this. - 10.
-Enter boot, then press <Return> to boot the RAC.
-A steady stream of dots appear on the screen and eventually end at the eof. - 11.
-At the eof, press <Return> to access the console monitor or annex: prompt, depending on the type of unit you're working with. - 12.
+Since you are booting from the network, set it to net, self. self can be set only if the option was purchased for that particular unit. - Check the image to make sure that it is the correct operational image.
+Enter image to verify this. - Enter boot, then press <Return> to boot the RAC.
+A steady stream of dots appears on the screen and eventually ends at the eof. - At the eof, press <Return> to access the console monitor or annex: prompt, depending on the type of unit you are working with. - 12.
 Use na to configure the RAC.